Question: "How can I recognize a healthy church?"Recommended Resource:

 A healthy church teaches sound doctrine based on the whole counsel of God’s Word (Titus 1:9; 2:1; 1 Timothy 6:3–4; 2 Timothy 2:2).
 When believers meet together, both for corporate worship and small group study, the Bible ought to be the center of the teaching.
 Faithful interpretation and everyday application of sound biblical doctrine will produce wholesome Christian living (1 Timothy 1:10; 4:6; 2 Timothy 3:15–17).
 The centrality of scriptural truth preserves the well-being of the local church as well as its leadership (2 Timothy 1:13–14; Titus 1:6–9).
 And when biblical truth and sound doctrine are prioritized, safeguarded, and taught without compromise, then all other traits of a healthy church will naturally follow.

-Rather than embracing secular models of leadership, a healthy church recognizes the biblical qualifications of spiritual leaders.
+A healthy church recognizes the biblical qualifications of spiritual leaders.
 For example, godly leaders are not to be arrogant, quick-tempered, violent, greedy, or dishonest, but rather must be hospitable, wise, just, upright, disciplined, and devout (Titus 1:6–9; 1 Timothy 3:1–7).

 A healthy church will produce leaders after the example of Jesus Christ, who is the head of the church (Ephesians 1:22–23; 4:15; 5:23 Colossians 1:18).
 Jesus led through servanthood (Matthew 20:25–28; John 13:12–17).
 Jesus also spent most of His three years in ministry interacting closely with the twelve disciples, teaching and training them, and letting them observe His life.
 Good leaders identify and train other leaders (Acts 6:1–7).